Bob Eckert Photography

 Picture

-When I was still shooting film, I always had one of my Leicas loaded with infrared.
+When I was shooting film almost exclusively, I always had one of my Leicas loaded with infrared.
 The Leica was a perfect camera for infrared because it was a rangefinder.
 When I would attach an IR filter (it was opaque so one couldn’t see through it and it passed only IR light waves) to the lens, I wasn’t looking through the lens as I would have if I had been using a single lens reflex camera, so it was easy to compose and focus.
 With an SLR the photographer would have to remove his or her IR filter from the lens, compose and focus, and then reattach the filter onto the lens to actually take a photo.

 I’ve always liked high contrast images in the style of English photographer Bill Brandt, they have a gritty, dramatic look, so using black and white infrared film takes that style to another level.